What do I do?

 My training with Centre 10 has given me confidence to offer help with goal setting & planning, to help riders make the most of their time (& money!).

 The BHS has created Challenge Awards to help horse owners & riders to expand their knowledge of both horse care and riding, and I am very happy to be able to offer these to my clients.
+For the younger riders I am also offering BHS Ponystars training.

 If you are interested in working with me keep an eye on my Facebook page for clinics & other events.